seankross/the-unix-workbench/docs/07-Nephology.md

 ## Connecting to the Cloud

-We can connect to computers on the interenet with the `ssh` program, which stands for **S**ecure **Sh**ell.
+We can connect to computers on the internet with the `ssh` program, which stands for **S**ecure **Sh**ell.
 The `ssh` command provides a command line interface to whichever computer we point it to.
-A computer that is connected to the internet has an addresses (just like a house has an address) which is specified by an **IP address**.
+A computer that is connected to the internet has an address (just like a house has an address) which is specified by an **IP address**.
 The command for connecting to a computer with `ssh` generally looks like this: